 Resources for Change

-Policy solutions that address income inequality and poverty must be tailored to meet community priorities and needs.
+Policy solutions and place-based investments that address income inequality and poverty must be tailored to meet community priorities and needs.

 Our community partnerships and technical assistance work to address income inequality and poverty through a variety of policy pathways.